 - Why can't I get my trainer to work in Anki?

 - What is the intent of the last set of cards in the trainers?

 - What's the best way to integrate pronunciation practice using a Fluent Forever pronunciation trainer?

 - What's the best way to find and record minimal pairs for a language without pronunciation trainers, like Khmer?

 - If I'm not a native English speaker, can I use the pronunciation trainers?

-- Should I continue to focus solely on my pronunciation and then move onto my words?
+- Should I focus solely on pronunciation and then move onto vocabulary?

 - Why is my deck only populated with 28 cards?